johnnyqbui/Launch-Tracker/README.md

 # Launch Tracker

-Users will be able to create different categories of flashcards called "decks", add flashcards to those decks, then take quizzes on those decks.
+Users should be able to track launches and add them to their favorites list.
+Search by start and end dates.
+Filter by agency and county code.

 ## Platforms tested